bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 * each value in rust has a variable that's called its owner.
 * there can only be one owner at a time
-* when the onwer goes out of scope, the value will be dropped.
+* when the owner goes out of scope, the value will be dropped.

-_How does all this connects with freeing memory?_
+_How does all this connect with freeing memory?_

 The memory allocated for a variable, whether in the stack or the heap, will be freed when the variable goes out of scope.